Hasnain-Ahmad48/Capston-Project/frontend/README.md

-# React + Vite
+This template offers a minimal setup to get React running with Vite, complete with Hot Module Replacement (HMR) and basic ESLint rules.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Available Official Plugins

-Currently, two official plugins are available:
+You can choose between two official Vite plugins for React:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
+@vitejs/plugin-react – Uses Babel (or oxc when used with rolldown-vite) to support Fast Refresh.

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+@vitejs/plugin-react-swc – Uses SWC for faster Fast Refresh performance.

-## React Compiler
+React Compiler

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).
+The React Compiler is not enabled by default in this template due to its impact on development and build performance.
+If you want to enable it, refer to the official documentation for guidance.

-## Expanding the ESLint configuration
+Extending ESLint Configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+For production-grade applications, we recommend using TypeScript with type-aware ESLint rules.
+You can explore the TypeScript template to learn how to integrate TypeScript and typescript-eslint into your project.